Its not too late to claim up to $6,000 in Federal and State earned income tax credit.

 If you participate in DACA and applied for a Social Security Number that allows you to work, you can use that number when claiming the Earned Income Tax Credit.

+Yes!
+You qualify.
 Based on your age and if you have dependents.
 If you are 65 or younger by the end of 2017, do not have any dependents and met the income requirements, you are eligible.
 If you have dependents and meet the income requirements, your age is not a factor in eligibility.
+See questions one and two for eligibility facts.

 If you want to claim your EITC, you must file your tax returns.
 The federal EITC lowers the amount of federal taxes you may owe so by claiming the federal EITC, if you owe federal taxes, the amount could be less than you think- thanks to the EITC.